becoming/talks/README.md

 ### Demos

-Jump to the [exampleSite](exampleSite) folder in this repository to see the source code for the above presentation and several more.
+Jump to the [theSite](theSite) folder in this repository to see the source code for the above presentation and several more.
 Here are links to those presentations live:

 - [logo-example](https://reveal-hugo.dzello.com/logo-example/) - Shows how to add a logo to your presentation
 - [custom-theme-example](https://reveal-hugo.dzello.com/custom-theme-example/) - Uses Hugo pipes to compile and use a custom Reveal.js SCSS theme (recommended!)